5 Garage Organization Tips You Should Know

 Add in custom shelves: Store boxes, flower pots, luggage and more with customized shelving that fits your needs.
 Go high with items you don’t need to regularly access (such as holiday decor) and use the space below for hanging items you use often.

 Incorporate storage details: To make the most out of your space, use a magnetic strip for drill bits and small tools that can easily get lost in drawers.
-Be sure to label closed cabinets to ensure continued organization.
+Be sure to label closed cabinets to ensure continued garage organization systems in right way.
 You might even consider covering door fronts with chalkboard paint for quick labeling that you can change when needed.
 Also, use clear storage, such as jars and bins, for small items such as nails and screws.